-DMEPOS providers must be enrolled in the Medicaid Program and have a separate national provider identification (NPI) number for each operating location.
+DMEPOS providers must be enrolled in the Medicaid Program and have a

 DMEPOS providers must enroll each location that furnishes care, services or supplies for which reimbursement is sought and obtain a separate provider identification number.

 An additional operating location cannot be added to an existing provider service address unless it is a result of an address change.